Top industries and employers in the Seattle area

 Note: In this article, “Seattle area” refers to King County at large, which includes cities like Bellevue, Redmond, and Renton.

-There are the five key industries that represent ~50% of the area’s economy, based on the most recent data from Washington’s Employment Security Department.
-We’ve listed them in order of average annual regional employment numbers as of 2021.
+These are the five key industries that represent ~50% of the area’s economy, based on the most recent data from Seattle’s Office of Economic Development.

 From lawyers to accountants to researchers, this category covers a lot of ground.
 But Seattle stands out particularly in the sciencey realm, with biotech firms booming, Microsoft nearby, and the brainiacs at the Allen Institute raising our IQ levels.